pendulum-chain/portal/README.md

 ### `yarn build`

 Builds the app for production to the `dist` folder.\
-It transpiles TypeScript, bundles Preact in production mode, splits and optimizes the builds for the best performance.
+It transpiles TypeScript, bundles React in production mode, splits and optimizes the builds for the best performance.

 The build is minified and the filenames include the hashes.\
 We call on `version.cjs` to show the commit version on the sidebar.\